 Irritable bowel syndrome (IBS): IBS is a common gut disorder.
 The cause is not known.
 Symptoms can be quite variable and include abdominal pain, bloating, and sometimes bouts of diarrhoea and/or constipation.
 Symptoms tend to come and go.
 There is no cure for IBS but symptoms can often be eased with treatment.
 See separate leaflet called Irritable Bowel Syndrome for more details.

 Cystitis: this is a urine infection in the bladder.
 It is common in women.
 A short course of antibiotic medication is a common treatment.
 It may improve spontaneously without the need for antibiotics.
 Cystitis clears quickly without complications in most cases.
-See separate leaflet called Cystitis in Women for more details.
+See separate leaflet called Cystitis (Urine Infection) in Women for more details.

 if you have symptoms of cystitis but there are no signs of infection when your urine is tested, you may have Interstitial cystitis.
 This is a poorly understood condition where the walls of the bladder are inflamed.
 It is a cause of long-term pain.
 It is also called 'painful bladder syndrome'.